xiaochengfuhuo/TCP-Diffusion/README.md

 This repository contains the testing code and a subset of the data for the TCP-Diffusion project.

-⚠️ *To preserve anonymity for double-blind review, only basic usage instructions are provided here.
-Since the full dataset is approximately 24GB and cannot be uploaded to GitHub, and using Google Drive would violate the double-blind review policy, we have uploaded an anonymous link containing only a subset from the year 2020.
-The full dataset and training code will be released upon acceptance.*

 ## 🔧 Environment Setup